Anda Monument

 The Anda Monument, often erroneously referred to as the Anda Circle after the roundabout where it is currently located, is an obelisk monument situated on the boundary of Intramuros and Port Area in central Manila, Philippines.
 It was erected in honor of Simón de Anda y Salazar, Governor-General of the Philippines from 1770 to 1776.
 The Anda Circle, the roundabout, is an interchange system at the junction of Bonifacio Drive, Mel Lopez Boulevard, Andres Soriano Avenue (formerly Calle Aduana), and Roberto Oca Street.

 History

 The Anda Monument, located in Manila, was erected through the collective efforts and funding of the Filipino people to honor the memory of Don Simón de Anda y Salazar, who served as Governor-General of the Philippines from 1770 to 1776.

-Simón de Anda is remembered for his leadership during the British occupation of Manila (1762–1764), when he organized a government-in-exile in Pampanga and led the Spanish-Filipino resistance against the British.
+Simón de Anda is remembered for his leadership during the British occupation of Manila (1762–1764), when he organized a government-in-exile in Bacolor, Pampanga and led the Spanish-Filipino resistance against the British.
 His efforts symbolized Filipino loyalty to Spanish sovereignty at the time, but later came to represent resistance to foreign occupation in broader nationalist memory.

 The monument not only commemorates a Spanish official, but also reflects the early stirrings of Filipino civic pride, as it was one of the first public monuments in the Philippines funded by popular subscription.